 LTEIs will be reclassified once they meet Lashon Academy's reclassification criteria as described in the section above, "Process and Specific Criteria for Reclassification and Process for Monitoring Progress of EL and Reclassified (RFEP) Students."
-After LTELs have been Redesignated as Fluent English Proficient (RFEP), they will continue to be monitored for two years to ensure adequate progress.
+After LTELs have been Redesignated as Fluent English Proficient (RFEP), they will continue to be monitored for four years to ensure adequate progress.

-Gifted and Talented Students and Students Achieving Above Grade Level achieving students will be identified by the Lashon Academy ongoing assessment process, including formal, informal, and scoring "Exceeds Proficiency" on the CAASPP assessment; students transferring from other schools may also have been previously identified as Gifted, and Lashon Academy will determine who those students are via CALPADS.
+Gifted and Talented Students and Students Achieving Above Grade Level

+Students are deemed academically advanced when they are exceeding proficiency standards.
+High-achieving students will be identified by the Lashon Academy ongoing assessment process, including formal, informal, and scoring "Exceeds Proficiency" on the CAASPP assessment; students transferring from other schools may also have been previously identified as Gifted, and Lashon Academy will determine who those students are via CALPADS.
 Once identified, students will be provided with opportunities throughout the regular school day as suggested by the California State Board of Education Standards for Programs for the Gifted and Talented.
 Advanced students will also be the subject of the SST, and teachers will engage in conversations around strategies to continue to accelerate advanced students.